tlitre/PremierPass/README.md

 ### Prerequisites

-This project was made for the Arduino IDE.
+This project was made for the Arduino IDE and Xbee.
 To program the Thing you'll need to download the ESP8266 Add-On for Arduino. https://github.com/esp8266/Arduino
 The Thing runs the webapp from flash memory using the SPIFFS filesystem, so you'll need to set that up as well: